lsst-tstn/tstn-010/index.rst

 Jobs for the Queue
 ==================

-The Queue (currently scriptQueue) is the mechanism to run scripts in an automated fashion during commissioning and operations.
+The Queue (currently ScriptQueue) is the mechanism to run scripts in an automated fashion during commissioning and operations.
 The level of robustness required for these scripts is divided among those still in development, and those which are in full production.

-Jobs in Development (ts_externalScripts)
+Jobs in Development (ts_externalscripts)
 -----------------------------------------
 Jobs (scripts) undergoing development live in the `ts_queueJobsDevelop` repo.
 While in this repo, the scripts are permitted to call utilities in the `Observing Utilities`_ repository as it will often be the case that the user is